cosmos/research/staking-derivatives.md

 Both of these edge cases involve some funkiness that happens for brand new delegations to a validator.
 Thus, the simple solution for resolving both these problems is to not allow a new delegation to issue derivatives until after it has been bonded for at least one unbonding period.

 With this design, DelShares from the same `Delegation` are truly fungible and `DelShare`s to the same validator from different `Delegations` are "pseudofungible".
-And interesting next step challenge would be to design a system in the Cosmos SDK and other frameworks that allow pseudofungible assets to be treated the same (for example, we want to be able to put pseudo-fungible shares in the same Uniswap pool).
+An interesting next step challenge would be to design a system in the Cosmos SDK and other frameworks that allow pseudofungible assets to be treated the same (for example, we want to be able to put pseudo-fungible shares in the same Uniswap pool).
 The design for such a system is out of scope for this spec, but some very preliminary discussion can be found [here](https://github.com/cosmos/cosmos-sdk/issues/1980).

 ## Still Open Questions: